bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="/images/w2-s12-a.png?raw=true"
-  alt="Complex components and React hooks." width="60%" />
+  alt="Complex components and React hooks, how they can be used and why they are useful." width="60%" />
 </p>
 <p>In this section (12), you'll be introduced to what hooks are, how they can be used and